tylaig/SalesTrackPro/replit.md

 - Integrated all admin components with proper routing and navigation

 ### Authentication System (June 20, 2025)
-- Implemented complete login/logout authentication system
+- Implemented complete email-based login/logout authentication system
-- Added login page with form validation and user credentials
+- Added login page with email validation and password requirements
+- Users must be active to login and can be required to change password on first login
 - Integrated authentication state management with localStorage
 - Added logout functionality to sidebar navigation
-- Demo credentials: admin/password123
+- Enhanced user management with temporary password generation

 ### Support Ticket System Enhancement (June 20, 2025)
 - Corrected support ticket system to handle client-to-company requests